How to Setup Node.JS Web Server to AWS with ECS

 });

-This code will start up web server by using the express and return the hello worlds! when page get request with port 7777.
+This code starts a web server using express and returns hello world! when a GET request is made on port 7777.

-You can test the page by type the node app.js at the command console.
+You can test the page by typing node app.js in the command console.

 FROM node:8-alpine